The Rippling Price Strategy of AWS

 INTRODUCTION

-Pricing strategy has the power not only to influence sales for a product but to reshape an industry and the entire economy.
+Pricing strategy has the power not only to influence sales for a product but to reshape an industry, industries that interact with that industry and the entire economy.
 Pricing is the mechanism that determines who can afford to participate in an industry, how fast they can scale and what risks they inherently take.
 Amazon Web Services (AWS) illuminated this by replacing upfront capital and long-term hosting commitments with metered, on-demand pricing.
 Businesses traded fixed expenses like data centers and physical servers for variable ones by using Amazon’s infrastructure on-demand instead of acquiring their own.

-Before 2006, businesses on the web had to procure computing infrastructure and equipment costing thousands of dollars.
-They needed to forecast the amount of storage capacity and compute power needed for the future to secure sufficient server equipment or risk being ill-prepared for surges and thus missing business opportunities.
-At the other extreme, overshooting compute needs led to computing infrastructure that sat idle.
-For firms in more seasonal industries like accounting, high intensity computing was integral but only needed for a few months every year, and for startups, budgets were tight and the future uncertain, so investments in servers and data centers carried a greater risk of capital gone to waste.
+The problem was that for businesses to get on the web before 2006, they needed to procure extensive computing infrastructure capable of storage, networking and general computing that cost thousands of dollars upfront and thus out of reach for most businesses trying to get off the ground.
+They also needed to forecast storage capacity and compute power into the future to secure sufficient server equipment or else risk being ill-prepared for surges and missing business opportunities as a result.
+At the other extreme, overshooting compute needs led to computing infrastructure sitting idle.
+For firms in seasonal industries like accounting, computing was integral but only needed for a few months every year.
+For startups, budgets were tight and the future uncertain, so investments in servers and data centers carried a greater risk of capital gone to waste.

 Then there was the issue of scaling.
 Scaling up to accommodate growth before cloud computing meant purchasing more servers, infrastructure, equipment and related services via painfully slow procurement processes.
-Amazon redefined the equation in 2006.
+Amazon redefined this equation in 2006 by creating instantaneous access and scalability.

 DISRUPTION

-AWS released the S3 (Simple Storage service) in March 2006 and the EC2 (Elastic Compute Cloud) shortly thereafter.
-Developers could get rolling with a credit card and simply initiate a virtual server instance hosted with Amazon which was charged back based on CPU, storage and bandwidth usage.
-Rather than continuous term lengths, firms paid for their usage on-demand starting at a base rate of 10 cents (USD) per hour for server time and over a month of continuous use that added up to $72, which was comparable to traditional server providers at that time.
-It was even surmised (in an article on TechCrunch at the time) that these prices may not have been sufficiently low to compete with traditional server providers at the time as it remained to be seen whether the lure of the new model was not in its continuously available price but in the ease of launching and scaling it.
+AWS first released the S3 (Simple Storage service) in March 2006 and the EC2 (Elastic Compute Cloud) shortly after.
+With just a credit card, developers could sign onto AWS and initiate a virtual server instance hosted by Amazon which was then charged back based on CPU, storage and bandwidth usage.
+Prices started at a base rate of 10 cents (USD) per hour for server time which if used continuously over an entire month would have added up to $72 and was comparable to what traditional server providers charged on a monthly basis at that time.
+It was even surmised (in an article on TechCrunch at the time) that the price may not have been sufficiently low to compete with traditional server providersat the time as it remained to be seen that the value of AWS was not in its continuously available monthly price but in offering an on-demand hourly rate along with the ease of launching and scaling the service.

 In their book Game Changer, Jean-Manuel Izaret and Arnab Sinha champion AWS strategy for its cost leadership approach likening it to that taken by low cost airlines like Ryanair and Southwest.
 These airlines reframed air travel as a commodity and took aim at consumers who were priced out by legacy carriers at the time.